Kurds ask U.S. court to scrap seizure order, allow crude delivery

 Last week, U.S. refiner LyondellBasell said it had recently bought cargoes of Iraqi Kurdistan crude but said it would halt future purchases and not accept any deliveries until the dispute is settled.

 The company did not explicitly say if it had agreed to buy the crude on the United Kalavrvta.
-[ID:nL2N0Q62GA]

-Reporting By Terry Wade and Anna Driver; additional reporting by Patience Haggin
+(Reporting By Terry Wade and Anna Driver; additional reporting by Patience Haggin)